 The First Case: Chapekar Brothers (1897)

-- First political assassination of a British officer in India post 1857 Revolt.
+- The first political assassination of a British officer in India post-1857 Revolt.

 - Brothers Damodar, Balkrishna and Vasudeo Chapekar shot at WC Rand, ICS, Chairman of the Special Plague Committee in 1897.